 Can we see or hunt this?

-Needs attack behavior, indicators, telemetry sources, fields, likely noise, false-positive risk, and escalation path.
+Needs attack behavior, indicators, telemetry sources, fields, likely noise, false-positive risk, visibility gaps, and escalation path.
+A clean search is scoped evidence, not proof that nothing happened.

 Asset owner